Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/Pentadiag/Pentadiag.rst

 Since the algorithm needs random memory access in every iteration, 3 copies of the whole matrix are stored internally in the solver to allow full pipelining of the implementation.

 .. caution::
-    Please note that the solver is very sensitive to zeros in **any** of the diagonals on input data.
-Due to the nature of the algorithm, any zeros on the three inner diagonals will lead to an attempt to divide-by-zero and the algorithm will fail.
+    The solver is very sensitive to zeros in **any** of the diagonals on input data.
+Due to the nature of the algorithm, any zeros on the three inner diagonals lead to an attempt to divide-by-zero and the algorithm will fail.